BEGIN WRITING NOW

 Do you volunteer your time in a manner that helps others?
 If so, we want to know about it.
 In 200 words or less, describe your motivation for service.
 Why do you participate?
 How have these experiences made a positive impact on your life?

-2. FIND TWO PEOPLE TO PROVIDE REFERENCES.
+2. FIND TWO PEOPLE TO WRITE LETTERS OF RECOMMENDATION

 3. GET A COPY OF YOUR UNOFFICIAL TRANSCRIPT.